cefyr/stix/README.md

 # stix
-visually keeping count of braid knitting in C with termbox
+visually keeping count of cable knitting in C with termbox